 - a psychologist or counsellor with training in child and adolescent mental health

 - local mental health services.

 Your child might not want to talk with you about how they’re feeling.
-Your child might even say there’s nothing wrong.
+Your child might even say there’s nothing wrong or mask their feelings by behaving aggressively or withdrawing.
 If so, you could suggest a confidential telephone counselling service for young people, like Kids Helpline – 1800 551 800.
 Your child could also go to Kids Helpline – Teens, Beyond Blue – Young people or eheadspace.